Mizuno Neo Vista Running Shoe Review

 • Energy return is lacking.

 The Mizuno Neo Vista impresses with amazing cushioning.
-Both heel and forefoot cushioning are excellent, providing plush and consistent protection.
-This significantly reduces fatigue, making it a particularly good option for daily mileage where foot protection and recovery matters most.
+Both heel and forefoot cushioning are great, providing plush and consistent protection.
+This significantly reduces fatigue, making it a particularly good option for daily mileage where foot protection and recovery matter most.

 Pros